isw-kudos/huddo-docs/docs/boards/howto/mindmap/index.md

 In this example, we’ll create a new mind map and select `Blank` as the template, so we can populate it entirely ourselves.
 Alternatively, you can select one of the preloaded templates like _Classic, Weekdays, Departments, or Meetings._

-When you create a new mind map, you’ll see the title of the board, sitting front and center on the page.
-You’ll notice that just above the boxed title, there are two icons.
+When you create a new mind map, you will see the title of the board, sitting front and center on the page.
+You will notice that just above the boxed title, there are two icons.
 The icon on the left creates a new sub-card.
 Since we’ve just begun our board, this will first create lists.

 ![](./view3.png)